The Beginner's Guide to Learning Piano

 Hammer action: The highest quality and most expensive.
 Each key moves a mechanical hammer, giving an almost identical feel to an acoustic piano.

-Weighted Weights: Weights are built into the keys, similar feel to a real piano.
+Weighted Keys: Weights are built into the keys, similar feel to a real piano.

 Semi-Weighted Action: Combines spring-loaded action with weights attached to the keys.
 Some dynamic lost, okay for a first instrument.

 Unweighted Action: Typically moulded plastic keys creating resistance with springs.
 The cheapest option, also found on many synthesizers.

 Accessories for keyboards